Baltimore Motorcycle Accident Lawyer

 - Wrongful death damages: If someone died in the accident, their family might be able to get money for things like funeral costs and loss of support.

-Motorcycle Personal Injury Laws in Maryland
+Motorcycle Injury Laws in Maryland

-A motorcyclist who is injured in an accident in Maryland or Virginia may be able to recover damages.
+A motorcyclist who is injured in an accident in Maryland may be able to recover damages.
 Often, motorcycle accidents are caused by another vehicle driver not seeing the motorcycle or by not anticipating the space that a motorcyclist needs to react to their vehicle movements (such as braking or changing lanes).

 If you or your loved one was injured in a motorcycle collision, you may be entitled to compensation not only for medical bills, lost wages, and pain and suffering but also for the repair or replacement of your damaged motorcycle.
 You may also be entitled to compensation for reasonably foreseeable future medical treatment or other non-economic damages for serious injuries, such as: